sodascience/osmenrich/paper/paper.md

 1. The `kernel` determines the weighing function applied on the distances (or durations) between the objects retrieved and the reference points.
 The `osmenrich` package provides three different kernels to be used out-of-the-box (`uniform`, `gaussian` and `parabola`) and defaults to `kernel = uniform`.
 However, the package allows users to also specify custom-made kernels.
 ![Weighting functions included in `osmenrich` kernels. \label{fig:kernels}](figures/kernels.png)
 2. The aggregation function parameter `reduce_fun`, is used to reduce the weighted vectors of distances (or durations) into single numbers.
-This parameters defaults to `reduce_fun = sum`, however it accepts any standard `R` function, such as `mean` or `median`.
+This parameter defaults to `reduce_fun = sum`, however it accepts any standard `R` function, such as `mean` or `median`.

 Specifying these variables in the `enrich_osm()` function, allows the user to choose specific types of weighting and aggregation to be applied on the features objects retrieved from OpenStreetMap.